 Emmaus is for the development of Christian disciples who wish to strengthen their spiritual lives.
 Hopefully you are committed to the lordship of Christ and you may understand that being a Christian involves responsibility.
 Yet you may have unanswered questions about prayer, study and sharing your faith.
-No matter where you are in your relationship with Christ, the Walk to Emmaus is a safe retreat where you will find a community of friends who are seeking a deeper understanding of their faith.
+No matter where you are in your personal walk with Christ, the Walk to Emmaus is a safe retreat where you will find a community of friends who are seeking a deeper understanding of that every day walk.
 Come and grow your faith with us.

 We invite you to join in a refreshing. exciting, and joyous weekend spent meeting Jesus as He comes to you through other Christians.

 Interested persons must be sponsored by someone who has attended an Emmaus Walk.
 An application must be completed and signed by a minister.
 Participants can secure applications from this website or from a friend who wishes to sponsor you.

 The focus of Emmaus is God as known in Jesus Christ, and how that finds expression in the local church.
 The objective of Emmaus is to inspire, challenge attendees (pilgrims) and to equip church members for Christian action in their homes, churches and place of work.
 Emmaus lifts up a way for our grace-filled life to be lived and shared with others.
 If you come and remain in the community you will be taught by example how to be a spirit led church leader.
 This is a ministry of Christian spiritual development and leadership development which can enrich your life and your local church.

 A Spiritual Retreat